getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 | Saturday  | TRIGGERED    |
 | Sunday    | OK           |

-By default, Redash would send a notification on Wednesday when the status changed from `OK` to `TRIGGERED` and again on Sunday when it switches back.
+If the notification frequency is set to _Just Once_, Redash would send a notification on Wednesday when the status changed from `OK` to `TRIGGERED` and again on Sunday when it switches back.
 It will not send alerts on Thursday, Friday, or Saturday unless you specifically configure it to do so because the Alert status did not change between executions on those days.